 Before he joining Toshiko Mori, he worked with both Diller, Scofidio + Renfro and Maya Lin Studio.
 At DS+R, Josh was a project architect for the redevelopment and renovation of the Juilliard School of Music and 65th Street/North Plaza Public Spaces project at Lincoln Center.

-Josh has been practicing architecture for over 20 years; he is a licensed architect in the State of New York and New Jersey and was LEED certified in 2009.
+Josh has been practicing architecture for over 20 years; he is an NCARB certified, licensed architect in the State of New York and New Jersey and was LEED certified in 2009.
 Josh received a Bachelor’s of Environmental Design from Miami University and a Masters of Architecture from Columbia University.
 In addition to his professional practice, Josh is an Associate Adjunct Professor at the Columbia University Graduate School of Architecture, Planning and Preservation.
 He has been on faculty with Columbia since 2002.

 Christian Uhl RA